cgruver/cgruver/_posts/2022-12-12-Quarkus-For-Architects-05.md

 1. Integration with the Stargate Document API as an interface to Cassandra (The reason for these three blog posts)
 1. Integration with [https://openlibrary.org](https://openlibrary.org)
 1. Mapstruct for Model to DTO mappings (We're going to use some advanced features)
-1. Customer Serializers for JSON marshaling and unmarshaling
+1. Custom Deserializers for JSON marshaling and un-marshaling
 1. Java `record` type
 1. Quarkus Scheduler for scheduled tasks (cheesy example since we're not using an IAM provider and secrets manager...)
 1. OpenAPI code generator with Quarkus